Brazilian Navy Nuclear Program: 1990s

 Presidents Fernando Collor (1990–1992), Itamar Franco (1992–1995), and Fernando Henrique Cardoso (1995–2003) were opposed to the nuclear submarine.
 The program was not canceled, but it was subjected to conflicting priorities and financial difficulties, gradually losing its subsidies from the federal budget.
 Scientific and technological output stagnated.
 The power of the Armed Forces was in decline, the Brazilian defense industry was devalued, and foreign policy took a pacifist direction.
 Brazil joined the international nuclear non-proliferation regime, forming the Brazilian–Argentine Agency for Accounting and Control of Nuclear Materials (ABACC) in 1991, joining the Nuclear Suppliers Group in 1996, and acceding to the NPT in 1998.

 Collor had the political leeway to ignore military suggestions, was critical of nuclear armament and of expenditures on the nuclear program, and was closer to the United States.
 Differentiating himself from his predecessors, he adhered to international agendas.
 His cabinet included two ministers with similar stances, José Goldemberg (Science and Technology) and José Lutzenberger (Environment).
 At CNEN, Collor replaced Rex Nazaré Alves with a trusted appointee, José Luiz de Santana de Carvalho.
-To publicly mark Brazil's renunciation of nuclear weapons, Collor, in front of cameras, poured a shovelful of limestone into the Air Force's nuclear test shaft at Serra do Cachimbo (Brigadeiro Velloso Testing Range).
+To publicly mark Brazil's renunciation of nuclear weapons, Collor, in front of cameras, poured a shovelful of lime into the Air Force's nuclear test shaft at Serra do Cachimbo (Brigadeiro Velloso Testing Range).

 The clandestine funds for the parallel program became a scandal in the press, and in 1990 Congress convened a Parliamentary Commission of Inquiry (CPI) to investigate the program.
 The Navy's project was at the center of attention; Folha de S. Paulo called it the "main known project of the parallel program".
 In their testimonies before the CPI, Renato Archer and Admiral Othon raised the banners of technological independence and criticism of American pressure, but for the new government, Aramar symbolized the past.
 The commission's final report ordered the end of clandestine financing but praised the project's technological achievements and defended the protection of industrial secrets.
 Budget cuts dismantled the Army and Air Force programs, but the Navy was able to continue its project.
 Collor visited Aramar on 31 May 1991.

 Itamar Franco moved closer to the military but did not alter foreign policy.
 Fernando Henrique Cardoso had no commitment to the project and, in the previous decade, when he was a senator, was one of its critics, but he saw potential in sharing its scientific and technological achievements with civil society.
 The nuclear submarine objective was frozen in 1996, but activities in Aramar continued.
 The government resumed construction of Angra II.
 To avoid the dispersion of the program's workforce, the Navy Minister himself proposed transferring the ultracentrifuges so that INB could produce fuel, and the agreement was signed in 1998.